grayresearch/CX/CHARTER.md

 	a.
 CXU-LI, the composable extension unit (CXU) logic interface, a HW-HW interface specification to exchange uniform CXU requests and response, and

 	b.
-CXU-MD, CPU/CXU core metadata formats specifying these configurable cores' constraints and parameters.
+CXU-MD, CPU/CXU core metadata format, specifying cores' CXU-LI constraints and parameters.

-    Together enabling automatic glueless composition of configurable CPU and CXU cores into processor complexes.
+    Together CXU-LI and CXU-MD enable automatic glueless composition of configurable CPU and CXU cores into processor complexes.

-The interrelationship of these three separate TG absraction layers are illustrated in this hardware-software stack diagram:
+The interrelationship of these three separate task group abstraction layers are illustrated in this hardware-software stack diagram.

 <img src="/spec/images/composition-layers.png" width="500">

 The three TGs' specifications may be used separately, or together.
 For